ethannicholas/Frost/docs/overview.md

         -- at this point
     }

-Panda provides [weak references](weakReferences.html) to help handle reference cycles.
+Frost provides [weak references](weakReferences.html) to help handle reference cycles.

 Main and Bare Code
 ------------------

-The main entry point into a Panda program is `@class` method named [`main`](main.html), defined on a class of your choosing, which may have zero parameters or a single `ListView<String>` parameter (to receive its command line arguments).
+The main entry point into a Frost program is `@class` method named [`main`](main.html), defined on a class of your choosing, which may have zero parameters or a single `ListView<String>` parameter (to receive its command line arguments).
 For convenience, you may also define `main` [outside of any class](bareCode.html), in which case a class is synthesized to hold it.
-This means that the simplest way to write "Hello, World!" in Panda is:
+This means that the simplest way to write "Hello, World!" in Frost is:

     method main() {
         Console.printLine("Hello, World!")